 In the figure above, radiation data from one of the sensors is visualized using the interactive holoviews Python library along with the rolling median and +/- 3 standard deviation bounds.
 The 3 standard-deviation bounds are able to capture the range of measurements for the most part.
 The outliers are then tagged as anomalies.
 The windows used to calculate the rolling median and number of standard deviations in the bound are both hyperparameters and therefore configurable.

 Beyond the findings of the project, we wanted to set up a way to continue monitoring these anomalies moving forward.
 We packaged the code for both rule-based and statistical approaches into separate Python scripts, documented and open-sourced here along with instructions for reproducible software setup.
 This package takes the project from a one-time analysis to a safeguard that can continuously review new data for anomalies.

 The two approaches, particularly the statistical one, are capable of identifying many anomalies of varying degrees of severity.
 The final output of the Python scripts helps identify which anomalies are the most severe, providing a 1-10 rating normalized based on historical data for each anomaly in a .csv file.

 Thanks to the Safecast team, Angela Eaton, Mat Schaffer, and Rob Oudendijk, for their technical expertise, engaged partnership, and commitment to open data for good.
-At DataKind San Francisco, we appreciate the opportunity to work together in support of citizen science, and we’re grateful for the efforts of Edwin Zhang and other DataKind San Francisco volunteers on this project.
+At DataKind San Francisco, we appreciate the opportunity to work together in support of citizen science, and we’re grateful for the efforts of Saksham Gakhar, Ph.D. and Edwin Zhang, the DataKind Ambassadors on this project.